What’s The Cure For Depression And Anxiety?

 - Meaning and purpose in the everyday

-One of the best lifestyle changes you could work on is to ditch dieting.
-In my experience, quality of life soars when you’re no longer held hostage by Diet Culture rules.
+One of the best lifestyle changes you can make is to ditch dieting.
+In my experience, quality of life soars when Diet Culture rules no longer hold you hostage.
 Try Intuitive Eating instead.

-Cognitive Behavior Therapy (CBT) is a common and effective psychotherapy to treat Depression (and anxiety, Eating Disorders, and other things).
+Cognitive behavioral therapy (CBT) is a common and effective psychotherapy for treating depression, anxiety, eating disorders, and other issues.

 CBT focuses on changing a person’s thoughts and beliefs.
 It also highlights the impact of thoughts and beliefs on mood and actions.
 (More information on this is below.)

 Participating in a support group can be an excellent way to help you feel better.

 People with depression meet as part of a psychotherapy group to talk about their experiences.
 Usually there is a mental health professional who is the group leader.
 Group members provide each other encouragement, understanding, and support.

 Being in a support group is different from talking with supportive friends and family.
 People who have had similar experiences often have a deeper understanding of what you’re going through.
 They know firsthand what depression feels like.

 The main benefits of joining a depression support group include: